- About Us

 Cartel Immunity Programme

-This notice outlines the policy and procedures involved in applying for immunity from prosecution for criminal offences under the Competition Acts, 1991 and 1996.
+This notice outlines the policy and procedures involved in applying for immunity from prosecution for criminal offences under the Competition Act, 2002.

-The Competition Authority (the Authority) has identified the pursuit of cartels as a top priority.
+The Competition and Consumer Protection Commission (the Commission) has identified the pursuit of cartels as a top priority.
 Cartel behaviour is almost inevitably harmful to consumers as it results in their having to pay more than they should for goods and services.
 Cartels are by their very nature conspiratorial.
 The participants are secretive and hard-core cartels are notoriously difficult to detect and prosecute successfully.
 This Programme encourages self-reporting of unlawful cartels by offenders at the earliest possible stage.

-This Programme came into effect on 20th December 2001.
+A revised Programme came into effect on 22 January 2015.